mariojacob/z-downloads/readme.txt

 = Benefits =

 -   Easy to use
--   Time savings
+-   Time saving
 -   Does his job perfectly

 = Top features =

--   Multilingual - German and English
--   GDPR (DSGVO) compliant - By default, the IP address is anonymized
+-   GDPR (DSGVO) compliant: by default, the IP address is anonymized
--   Security By default: the direct path to the download file is not visible
+-   Security by default: the direct path to the download file is not visible
--   Help and documentation for all functions
+-   Help and documentation for all functions is integrated
 -   Download statistics
 -   Shortcodes
 -   Download button